altocodenl/TODIS/readme.md

 In this case, dots are understood to be placeholders for the actual numbers that mark the position of each item in the list of `musicians`.

-Simple as it is, this data representation can be used to represent any data relevant to an information system.
+Simple as it is, this data representation can be used to represent any data relevant to a data system.
 Here are a few examples:

 **An [HTTP](https://en.wikipedia.org/wiki/HTTP) request and response pair**